XHunter74/ioBroker.apcups/README.md

 apsupsd home page: http://www.apcupsd.org/

+apcupsd is a daemon for controlling APC UPSes.
+Using this adaptor you can monitor UPS status and make some decisions based on the provided information.

+Install apcupsd on Ubuntu:

+sudo apt-get -y install apcupsd

+More useful information about apcupsd config you can find on https://help.ubuntu.com/community/apcupsd

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.
 ## Changelog